 - Patel v Secretary of State for the Home Department IA/01942/2016 (IAC)

 In this appeal, we successfully argued that it would not be reasonable for our client who was an over stayer to leave the UK based on his relationship with his nephew who was a British national.

 - Mustapha Aknouche v SSHD HU/02579/2017

 In this matter we successfully argued that our client did not fall within the ‘high’ level category of offending considered by the Supreme Court in Ali v SSHD 1 WLR 4799, UKSC 60 and thus is able to rely upon the statutory / Rules criteria for resisting deportation absent “very compelling circumstances” contained in paras 398-399A of the Rules and in s117C of the Nationality, Immigration and Asylum Act 2002.

-The client, visited UK for the medical treatment of his son, he was shot on his spine during an attack by the Taliban on the Army Public School in Pakistan.
+The client visited the UK for the medical treatment of his son, he was shot in his spine during an attack by the Taliban on the Army Public School in Pakistan.
 Ibrahim was left paralysed as no treatment was available in Pakistan.
 We assisted the client and his family members in their asylum claim.

 Amer likes to spend his social time with his family and friends.
 He is also a keen sports fan, with a particular interest in Cricket.